aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 });
 ```

+With this solution, there are two mutual exclusive properties `kubectlProvider` and `kubectlProviderOptions`.
+- `kubectlProvider` means we will pass in a kubectl provider so don't create one.
+- `kubectlProviderOptions` means please create a kubectl provider for the cluster.
+This solution utilize a single API for importing cluster but could possibly cause some confusions.

 ## Migration Guide

 **This is a general guideline.
 After migrating to the new construct, run `cdk diff` to make sure no unexpected changes.**